How to use IBM App Connect with Microsoft Power BI

 Client secret The application client secret for the project-specific client ID.

-Access token The access token generated from the application client ID and client secret.
+Access token The access token that is generated from the application client ID and client secret.

-Refresh token The refresh token generated from the application client ID and client secret.
+Refresh token The refresh token that is generated from the application client ID and client secret.

 Tenant ID The identifier of your Microsoft Azure Active Directory (Azure AD) tenant.
 Get the tenant ID from the Properties page of the Azure Active Directory portal.